Google Mobile Services: Aptoide

 The third-party Android app store Aptoide also filed an EU competition complaint against Google once again stating that they are misusing their power within the market.
 Aptoide alleged that Google was blocking third-party app stores from being on Google Play, as well as blocking Google Chrome from downloading any third-party apps and app stores.
 As of June 2014, Google had not responded to these allegations.

 Abuse of Android dominance

 In May 2019, Umar Javeed, Sukarma Thapar, Aaqib Javeed vs. Google LLC & Ors. the Competition Commission of India ordered an antitrust probe against Google for abusing its dominant position with Android to block market rivals.
-In Prima Facie opinion the commission held, Mandatory Pre-installation of entire Google Mobile Services (GMS) suite under Mobile application distribution agreements MADA amounts to imposition of unfair condition on the device manufacturers.
+In Prima Facie opinion the commission held that mandatory pre-installation of the entire Google Mobile Services (GMS) suite, under Mobile Application Distribution Agreements (MADA), amounts to the imposition of unfair conditions on the device manufacturers.

 EU antitrust ruling

 On July 18, 2018, the European Commission fined Google €4.34 billion for breaching EU antitrust rules which resulted in a change of licensing policy for the GMS in the EU.
 A new paid licensing agreement for smartphones and tablets shipped into the EEA was created.
 The change is that the GMS is now decoupled from the base Android and will be offered under a separate paid licensing agreement.